aesteve/schema-registry-cache-load/README.md

     * degradation of response time / SLAs
     * potentially timeouts in situation where users need to avoid those (DRP) (snowball effects)
     * if there's a massive traffic re-routing (actual disaster recovery) this can lead to an API quota exhaustion (N instances of a web application all acting as standby and accepting traffic at the same time -> rate-limiting)
+* and finally, there's a reasoning consideration:
+  * `producer.send(...)`is, most of the time:
+    * asynchronous
+    * effect-less (no IO involved)
+    * error-less (unless buffer is full, agreed)
+  * but not on the "first call to serializer::serialize" (kinda) which:
+    * performs a synchronous operation
+    * with a side-effect (an IO)
+    * that can potentially fail (timeout, network error, SR error)
+  * which, I agree, can be a bit confusing to reason about, and I can also agree users would like to mitigate it as much as possible (especially in large codebases)

 In these cases, it is better to actually communicate with Schema Registry before calling `producer.send(...)`, for example in a readiness probe.